nelvadas/katacoda-scenarios/graalvm/graalvm-compiler/intro.md

-In this scenario, you will compare performance of the GraalVM compiler against the native JIT compiler on a simple Java Stream Program.
+In this scenario, you will rely on a simple Java method to compare performance of the GraalVM compiler against the native  Hotspot JIT compiler .